-We purchased this home late 2018 with a plan to renovate throughout the early winter of 2019 and into Spring.
-We wrestled with the idea of making a few small improvements and overall aesthetic updates, or taking it down to the studs, adding on and making it an entirely new and updated space.
-Nevertheless, the later option won.
-We did, however, pair down the addition and kept it to a modest first floor bump out to expand the kitchen and mudroom while converting two of the upstairs bedrooms to a master suite.
-The new master suite hosts a bedroom, two adjoining closets and a master bathroom with a soaking tub, stand up shower, and a custom vanity from our shop.
+We purchased this home in late 2018 with a plan to renovate throughout the early winter of 2019 and into Spring.
+We wrestled with the idea of making a few small improvements and overall aesthetic updates, or taking it down to the studs, adding on, and making it an entirely new and updated space.
+Nevertheless, the latter option won.
+We did, however, pair down the addition and kept it to a modest first-floor bump out to expand the kitchen and mudroom while converting two of the upstairs bedrooms to a master suite.
+The new primary suite hosts a bedroom, two adjoining closets, and a primary bathroom with a soaking tub, stand-up shower, and a custom vanity from our cabinet shop.

 All of our whole house renovations always start in the kitchen.
 This sets the tone for the home, overall design decisions, and how they will flow from room to room.
 One of the earliest decisions we made was to keep the original wood casing around the windows, and dining room buffets.
-The floor trim was a toss up along with the cased arched entries, which we ultimately removed, against popular vote.
-In the end, we knew we needed to add modern updates, along with keeping some era specific themes in tact.
-Armed with this knowledge we created a few new custom pieces to give nod to the original craftsmanship of the home, adding a custom built bakers table and hutch in the kitchen as permanent pieces of furniture for the new home owners.
+The floor trim was a toss-up along with the cased arched entries, which we ultimately removed, against the popular vote.
+In the end, we knew we needed to add modern updates, along with keeping some era-specific themes intact.
+Armed with this knowledge we created a few new custom pieces to give a nod to the original craftsmanship of the home, adding a custom-built bakers table and hutch in the kitchen as permanent pieces of furniture for the new homeowners.

 We also selected Beko Appliances again, adding to the sleek aesthetics of this space.
 Their appliances always work well in a non-competing design with our custom cabinetry, which we have loved from the onset.
-The attention to detail in the construction of their premium appliances, along with high quality design, is accompanied by tech friendly features and leading sustainability practices in the appliance market.
-THIS, we can get behind.
-We also have Beko Appliances in our own home, so we can proudly stand behind the value of these products.
+The attention to detail in the construction of their premium appliances, along with high-quality design, is accompanied by tech-friendly features and leading sustainability practices in the appliance market.
+This, we can get behind.
+We also have Beko Appliances in our own homes, so we can proudly stand behind the value of these products.

 We painted all of the walls Dove Wing, by Benjamin Moore, neutral yet creamy base color to allow the wood casing to stand out, along with the architectural detail of enhanced arched entries throughout the main floor.

 In the previous media/tv porch area, we added space with the bump out and converted it to a powder bath and formal mudroom.
-A big need for any midwestern family battling cold winters and boot season.
+This is a big need for any midwestern family battling cold winters and boot season.

-The formal dining room and living area was cleaned up as well.
-The cased arched entires were changed to sheetrock for a cleaner and more sophisticated design.
+The formal dining room and living area were cleaned up as well.
+The cased arched entries were changed to sheetrock for a cleaner and more sophisticated design.
 We painted all the baseboard trim and refinished all the original hardwood floors.
-We also partnered with local business Hennepin Made for the gorgeous hand blown glass dining room pendant and Tonkdale for all the fresh greenery throughout the home.
+We also partnered with local business Hennepin Made for the gorgeous hand-blown glass dining room pendant and Tonkdale for all the fresh greenery throughout the home.

-From the Transitional Modern collection we used a more vibrant pattern from HanStone on the vanity countertop.
-This is their Aura design, we love the moody gray tones that compliments the painted gray wainscoting throughout this space.
+From the Transitional Modern collection, we used a more vibrant pattern from HanStone on the vanity countertop.
+This is their Aura design, we love the moody gray tones that compliment the painted gray wainscoting throughout this space.

 You can also view our highlights of this project with videos and tours of the home in progress.